Learn

 Unlock Your Full Genomic Profile

 Upload your existing DNA file from 23andMe, AncestryDNA, or MyHeritage.
-Get scored against 3,550+ PGS Catalog models, 34 pharmacogenes, and 400,000+ ClinVar variants.
-Six AI agents.
+Get 300+ curated PRS scores, 34 pharmacogenes, 400,000+ ClinVar variants, and one frontier AI agent.
 Zero data retention.
 Full report in minutes.

 Key Takeaways

-AI-powered genomics uses machine learning to analyze millions of genetic variants across thousands of peer-reviewed models, extracting far more value from the same consumer DNA data that traditional services leave largely unexamined.
+AI-powered genomics uses machine learning to analyze genetic evidence across peer-reviewed models, extracting far more value from the same consumer DNA data that traditional services leave largely unexamined.

-Genotype imputation expands consumer chip data from ~700K to 28M+ variants, increasing PRS model coverage from 15-40% to 85-95% and enabling analyses that raw chip data alone cannot support.
+Genotype imputation improves consumer chip coverage, increasing PRS model coverage from 15-40% to 85-95% and enabling analyses that raw chip data alone cannot support.

 Pharmacogenomic star allele calling across 34 genes identifies your metabolizer status for common drug classes, directly informing medication decisions in consultation with your physician.

-Six domain-specialized, sex-aware AI agents synthesize findings into personalized longevity protocols with cited sources, not generic wellness advice.
+One frontier AI agent synthesizes findings into prevention-focused reports with cited sources, not generic wellness advice.

 MCP integration allows you to connect your genome to AI assistants like Claude and ChatGPT for ongoing, personalized health queries grounded in your actual genetic data.